DAYL COMMITTEE DESCRIPTIONS

 DEAL BOOT CAMP

-The Deal Boot Camp Committee organizes the Deal Boot Camp, a day-long CLE designed to educate young transactional attorneys who want to hone their transactional and deal skills.
-The committee will plan and execute the program from all aspects, including identifying topics and securing speakers.
+The Deal Boot Camp Committee organizes programs to educate young transactional attorneys who want to hone their transactional and deal skills.

 ELDER LAW COMMITTEE